influxdata/giraffe/giraffe/README.md

   - **fontColor**: _string.
 Optional.
 Defaults to #bec2cc when excluded._ The [_CSS color value_](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) of the column headers in the static legend.
 The rest of the static legend will use the color scheme set by the `LayerConfig`'s `colors` options.

   - **heightRatio**: _number.
 Optional.
-Defaults to 0 when not included._ A fraction expressed as a decimal to indicate the height of the static legend which is a retangular box directly beneath the graph and axes.
-Must be between 0 and 1 inclusive.
+Defaults to 0.2 when not included._ A fraction expressed as a decimal to indicate the height of the static legend which is a retangular box directly beneath the graph and axes.
+May be between 0 and 1 _**non-inclusive**_.
 Values outside of this range are considered 0.
+Must be non-zero for static legend to be visible (have height).

   - **message**: _string.
 Not used.
 Reserved for future implementation._ A string to display in the static legend.
 Does not affect the renderable content in the static legend, such as column names and data.